NewAlexandria/leadership_readme/ticketing-best-practices.md

 ## Estimation

 There is at least one conjecture that [story points are not needed, in place of just counting cards](https://www.youtube.com/watch?v=QVBlnCTu9Ms).
-The argument is that if you dont bother with points, then the team will naturally try to optimize ticketing to maximize the number of tickets completed — which implies breaking stuff down.
+The argument centers on the idea that if you don't bother with points, then the team psychology will trend toward maximizing the number of tickets completed.
+Though this seems like an anti-pattern, it also implies 'breaking stuff down.'

+Let's look at how that could work:

 ### Epistemology of Measures

 If the tickets were sized in roughly typical sizes, I could imagine being OK with it.
-But this is an inductive argument, as it requires consistent practice with breaking-down tickets.
+But this is an inductive argument, as it requires consistent practice with breaking-down of tickets.

 The fact that the linked-video's author shows the use of a storymap, mean that the final tickets have fit into a relative sizing of 1,2,3 or maybe 5.
-There woudl be no subtasks that way, either.
-Given that consistency, you’ve already solved a huge part of the problem, which agile estimation is designed to solve.
+There would be no subtasks that way, either.
+Given that consistency, a team has already solved a huge part of the problem, which agile estimation is designed to solve.

 People who are unfamiliar with ‘risk bucketing’ would not have a consistent manner for getting cards into a consistent ‘ticket size’.
-Doing that in a way we know is consistent would require people that had a metrical way to know they’d made consistently-sized tickets in the past.
+Doing that, in a way we know is consistent, would require people that had a metrical way to know they had made consistently-sized tickets in the past.

 This is an epistemology of measures.
-Organically, there's no mans by which to know if you've arrive at a minimum 'unit of risk' — unless you develop a manner to estimate and count points.
+Organically, there's no means by which to know if you've arrive at a minimum 'unit of risk' — unless you develop a manner to estimate and count points.

 > If your team resists agile estimation and story pointing, lead them through the exercise without actually getting to story points (poker, or otherwise).
-Try to keep a note card of the ratios between cards they groom — the proportion of 1,2,3,5s for a given timebox.
-It will give you coefficients for comparing timeboxes and forming a better average of velocity.
+Try to keep a note card of the ratios between cards they refine — the proportion of 1,2,3,5 point tickets, for a given timebox.
+It will give you coefficients for comparing timeboxes, and forming a better average of velocity.

-Also for clarity, this risk sizing / bucketing is different from '[risk storming](https://riskstorming.com/)' which is an addendum technique to storymapping and strategic-level roadmapping.
+Also for clarity, this risk bucketing (sizing) is different from '[risk storming](https://riskstorming.com/)' which is an addendum technique to storymapping and strategic-level roadmapping.

 ### Some Queries